 Friday, September 20, 2024

-Exhibit: Bloody Books - Popular Fiction in Victorian England
+Exhibit: Bloody Books - Pulp Fiction in Victorian England

 This exhibit presents the panoply of cheaply printed serial fiction that flooded the literary markets in early Victorian England.
 The British working class, increasingly literate and increasingly urban, represented a new market for reading material that catered to their interests and was affordable.